 What is Word/Play?

-Word/Play is a social prescribing project for people experiencing mental ill health.
+Word/Play is a social prescribing project for people who want their voice to be heard, to feel better about themselves, or to make a difference in their lives.
 It uses performance poetry to empower individuals, giving them the freedom and encouragement to tell their stories and be witnessed.

 No previous writing or spoken word experience is necessary and the sessions are safe and accessible to everyone.
 The ten-week course ends with an informal performance in front of friends and family.